-The privacy and security of the personal information we maintain is of the utmost importance to The Governor's Academy.
-We are writing with important information regarding a recent data security incident at Blackbaud, a third party service provider, which may have involved some of the information that you provided to The Governor's Academy.
-Blackbaud is a software and service provider that is widely used for accounting and academic purposes, as well as for fundraising and alumni or donor engagement efforts at schools world-wide.
-The Governor's Academy uses one or more Blackbaud applications, and Blackbaud experienced an incident impacting those applications.
+The privacy and security of the personal information we maintain is of the utmost importance to Hebron Academy.
+We are writing with important information regarding a recent data security incident at Blackbaud, Inc., a third party service provider, which may have involved some of the information that you provided to Hebron Academy.
+Blackbaud is a software and service provider that is widely used for accounting, fundraising and alumni or donor engagement efforts at non-profits and educational institutions world-wide.
+Blackbaud recently experienced an incident impacting that application.
 We want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.